Antim0204/ShareFun/README.md

 The client or frontend also has .env filde in the root folder.
 Create an environment variable of name REACT_APP_CLOUDINARY_ID.
 This will store the cloudinary cloud name

-For Support, Contact: Email: codewavewithasante@gmail.com Telegram: https://t.me/Codewave_with_asante
+For Support, Contact: Email: 2021ume0204@iitjammu.ac.in